Albertas Goštautas: Cultural activity

-It is thought that Albertas Goštautas, as well as the rest of Goštautai family members, had retained their native Lithuanian language.
+It is believed Goštautas, as well as the rest of Goštautai family members, had retained their native Lithuanian language.
+He knew the Polish language perfectly.
 Influenced by the ideas of the Protestant Reformation, Goštautas was a supporter of the Lithuanian culture and language in state affairs and had a nationalistic attitude: he segregated non-Lithuanian and Polish-speaking Franciscans, took care of the representatives of Lithuanian literature, such as Abraomas Kulvietis, and showed distrust to Ruthenian inhabitants of the Grand Duchy.